octarudin/energy-monitoring/README.md

 # Energy Monitoring
 Single Phase Electrical Energy Monitoring with ESP32 or simply Energy Monitoring is a mini-project that intended to my portfolio.
 Also, to measure my skill while using ESP32.
+In this project, FreeRTOS is used to get All Power Meter Data.
+Still available to add more device/sensor with RS-485 Communication.
+The data gathered in Local Server by MQTT Explorer.

 To do this project, you need:
 - ESP32 Microcontroller, 1 unit
 - PZEM Power Meter, 1 unit